Cmccrave/Horizon/README.md

 # Horizon

 Horizon is a free to use combat simulator for Broodwar AI.
 Horizon simulates combat using a short time horizon based on where an engagement will take place.
-Horizon returns a `struct` containing 4 separate `double` values it simulates and a `bool` which is a suggestion to synchronize your decisions with your air and ground units.
+Horizon returns a `struct` containing 4 separate `float` values it simulates and a `bool` which is a suggestion to synchronize your decisions with your air and ground units.

 ### Adding Units
 `Horizon::updateUnit(BWAPI::Unit, BWAPI::Unit)`

 - Provide a `BWAPI::Unit` plus if this is your unit, you must provide an assigned enemy `BWAPI::Unit` as a target.
-- Call this every frame on all visible units.
+- Call this every frame on all existing units.

 ### Removing Units
 `Horizon::removeUnit(BWAPI::Unit)`